netxms/netxms-doc/admin/visualisation.rst

-:guilabel:`Chart` page is available for all chart type elements: Bar Chart, Bar Chart for Table DCI, Dial Chart, Line Chart, Pie Chart, Pie Chart for Table DCI, Tube Chart, and Tube Chart for Table DCI.
+:guilabel:`Chart` page is available for all chart type elements: Bar Chart, Bar Chart for Table DCI, Dial Chart, Line Chart, Pie Chart, Pie Chart for Table DCI.
 It defines basic properties of a chart.

 .. figure:: _images/ChartElementConfig.png